Take a moment to review server requirements before installation, or you may encounter issues when using WooCommerce.

 Install WooCommerce ↑ Back to top

-If you have web hosting and would like to install WooCommerce, using the WordPress Admin is the most straightforward option, as it handles the file transfer without you needing to leave the Web browser.
+If you have an existing WordPress site setup and want to install WooCommerce, using the WordPress Admin is the most straightforward option, as it handles getting the plugin onto your site for you.

 To install WooCommerce: